-The accumulation of high temperature, little to no air ventilation, and radiant and conductive heat sources are driving factors of increasing the risk of employees experiencing heat-related illness and injuries.
+The accumulation of high temperatures, little to no air ventilation, and radiant and conductive heat sources are driving factors that increase the risk of employees experiencing heat-related illness and injuries.
 A single heat-related incident diverts time and human resources from a productive workday.
 It may also result in significant lost time, unintentional accidents, OSHA investigations, and possibly death.

 Lower the Risk of Heat-Related Illness or Injury

 Here are three steps to help lower the likelihood of someone in your company experiencing a heat-related illness or injury.

 1. Raising awareness on the effects of nonoccupational factors.

 People regulate heat and water loss and retention differently throughout their life stages.
 Older people and pregnant people are at increased risk for heat-related illnesses.
 This is due to the need for greater amounts of energy to cool down on a hot day.
 Additionally, people with certain health conditions, such as heart disease and diabetes, are also at increased risk for heat-related illnesses.
 The disease process, along with certain medications used to manage chronic illnesses, alters a person’s ability to adjust water, salt, and minerals levels.
 Irregular equilibrium states become exacerbated when people are exposed to really high temperatures.

 Several substances can alter a person’s ability to regulate their core body temperature.
 Medications, including diuretics, antihistamines, and laxatives, decrease tolerance to higher temperatures.
 People who consume alcohol, especially during the hottest parts of the day, are at higher risk of becoming dehydrated and experiencing heat-related symptoms.